abrowne2/StreamFeel/CONTRIBUTING.md

 ## Submitting New Chat Messages

-By submitting new messages, you make StreamFeel more accurate.
+StreamFeel uses thousands of twitch chat messages to power its' filtering and sentiment analysis; By submitting new messages, you make StreamFeel more accurate.
 * Messages are either "relevant" or not.
 * Include the message and its' relevance.
 Reasoning is optional, but appreciated.